Installation¶

 >>> python -m pip install curveball

-The versions of the dependencies used to develop Curveball are documented in the conda environment file.
+The versions of the dependencies used to develop Curveball are documented in setup.py and requirements.txt in the repository.

 Please do!
 We encourage contributions, both to the documentation - from new sections and examples to typo fixes and rephrasing - and to the source code - from new file format parser to new growth and competition models.